wompmacho/wompchat/README.md

 This Project is dead.
-I recomend [7tv](https://7tv.app) as an alternative - they did a fantastic job doing what I did not have time to do.
+I recommend [7tv](https://7tv.app) as an alternative - they did a fantastic job doing what I did not have time to do.

 <p align="center">